MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-B-Taking-Possession-Transportation-Sale-Purchase-Barter-Exportation-Importation-Wildlife-Plants/part-17-Endangered-Threatened-Wildlife-Plants/subpart-D-Threatened-Wildlife/section-17.44.md

 ##### § 17.44 Species-specific rules—fishes. #####

-Link to an amendment published at 89 FR 72757, Sept.
-6, 2024.

-(a) Lahontan cutthroat trout, Paiute cutthroat trout, and Arizona trout (*Salmo clarki henshawi, Salmo clarki seleniris,* and *Salmo apache*).
+(a) Lahontan cutthroat trout and Paiute cutthroat trout (*Oncorhynchus clarkii henshawi* and *Oncorhynchus clarkii seleniris*).
 (1) All the provisions of § 17.31 apply to these species, except that they may be taken in accordance with applicable State law.

 (2) Violation of State law will also be a violation of the Act.